-We are well into lockdown now with no end in sight, we can speculate as to when it may end but actually all we can do is take one day at a time.
+We are well into lockdown yet it is slowly easing, we can speculate as to when it may end but actually all we can do is take one day at a time.
 For us all in the Ramblers community the prospect of not being able to access the National Parks, hills, moorland, forests and coastlines that we love walking on is heartbreaking.
 Not only is it affecting us physically but also mentally.
 Experts are now saying that the potential knock on effect of lockdown on peoples mental health is going to be huge.
 Indeed as someone who suffers from anxiety and depression I found myself having more than just a ‘blip’ yesterday.
 Luckily there was someone to pick me up and help, but some people aren’t so lucky.

 So, is there a solution?
 Of course not, for a start we are all unique and the way in which we will deal with this alien situation is completely different to the way someone else will.
 Also, your reactions to it may come as a surprise to you.
 You may pride yourself on being upbeat, resilient and positive, but wake up one day and feel the complete opposite, maybe for the first time in your life.
 It's scary, I get it.